havascxistanbul/multiple-storybook-example/README.md

 * Open your web browser and go to http://localhost:6006
 * This is your 'React' storybook project.
 * In navigation drawer you can see the 'Vanilla' Storybook.
-* In React project's Stoybook config file, you can find the reference to Vanilla project.
+* In React project's Storybook config file, you can find the reference to Vanilla project.